hashan-silva/BibleMate/README.md

 Pull requests trigger a [SonarCloud](https://sonarcloud.io) analysis.
 Configure the `SONAR_TOKEN` secret in your repository to enable the workflow.

+The SonarCloud quality gate status is posted back on each pull request.

 Android Lint checks run on pull requests and comment lint issues with a link to the full report.

 ---